garfix/indra/doc/target.md

  - Create a commit
  - Create commit objects
- - Change the commit-id of the branch to the new commit
+ - Change the head-commit-id of the branch to the new commit
  - Is the branch-view used by other branches as well?
     - Yes: Create a clone of the active view, update this clone and update the branch-view
     - No: Update the view-table of the branch view with the new commit